graphite-project/graphite-web/webapp/tests/README.md

 To run only a specific test suite run (aka. run the file tests/test_finders.py):
 `tox -- tests.test_finders`

-To run only a specific class in that test suite run:
+To run only a specific class in a test suite run:

 `tox -- tests.test_metrics.MetricsTester`